node-config/node-config/README.md

 Introduction
 ------------

-node-config lets you manage deployment configurations (development, qa, staging, production, etc.) by extending from a default configuration.
+Node-config is a configuration system for Node.js application server deployments.
+It lets you define a default set of application parameters, and tune them for different runtime environments (development, qa, staging, production, etc.).

-At runtime you can tune configuration parameters in running multi-node deployments without bouncing your servers.
+Parameters defined by node-config can be monitored and tuned at runtime without bouncing your production servers.

 Online documentation is available at <http://lorenwest.github.com/node-config/latest>